soconnor71/smb_v2/README.md

 Super Mario Bros. practice ROM for advanced players.

+# Update Web-UI - 2018-09-14

+**Build-times are longer.
+Please allow for up to 10-second for the shitty raspberry to build your custom roms before clicking the link again.
+If you just want the default rom with no modifications, please click "Download Standard ROM" at the top of the page.**

+** Practice Mode **
+- Customizable Restart-level input
+- Customizable Reset-ROM input
+- **Allow 3-powerups** to be collected (Check the third on the **level you become small fire mario**).

+** All Modes **
+- Allow disable Music
+- Allow disable SFX

 # Update v3.1 - 2018-09-11

 Thank you so much @darpey for all your help with this release :)